 There had been a cold wind all night and I woke at 5am feeling freezing, so I got going.
-It was too windy to light the meths stove and still raining, so I packed up everything inside the tent – now there’s a challenge.
+It was raining and too windy to light the meths stove.
+So I packed up everything inside the tent – now there’s a challenge.
 Luckily the tent itself fits into an outside pocket of my rucksack, as it was absolutely soaking.

-I descended to the edge of Loch Cuaich on the road, and then followed the loch edge for 7 miles or so.
+I descended to the edge of Loch Cuaich on the road.
+Then followed it around the loch edge for 7 miles or so.

-The day became so warm that I had my shirt off for some of the way, then I stopped and laid in the sun, airing my tent and sleeping bag.
+The day became so warm that I had my shirt off for some of the way.
+Even stopping and laying in the sun, also airing my tent and sleeping bag.
 Neither took very long to dry.
-I couldn’t help thinking that this is the life, but I’d better not tell my wife that, who was hard at work back home!
+I couldn’t help thinking that this is the life, I was really enjoying the walk.
+And I’d better not tell my wife that!
+She was hard at work back home!

-My route plan had me camping at the loch I had passed, but it was such a nice day that I didn’t want to stop.
-I just kept climbing with great views all around me – snow-capped mountains set off by the deep blue sky.
+My route plan had me camping at the loch I had just passed.
+But it was such a nice day that I didn’t want to stop.
+I just kept climbing with great views all around me, snow-capped mountains set off by the deep blue sky.
 I had to stop eventually and I passed the perfect spot in a gully, about 500m from Allt Ailein.